nireeksh19/Web-Programming-Lab-19IS601/README.md

 29. Creating a simple show and hide effect in jQuery

 30. Write a PHP script that shows the usage of cookies.

+31. Password validate using php.

+32. Create a employee salary form and  calculate basic pay,  hra  da and total pay.